 The Court was also not persuaded by Sandoz’s argument that Immunex’s right to convert the license into an assignment upon payment of $50,000 rendered the Accord & Satisfaction agreement an “effective assignment.”
 The Court found that this provision, viewed in the context of the entire agreement, did not transfer all substantial rights to Immunex.
 Id. at 20-21, n.7.

-In dissenting opinion, Judge Reyna argued that the majority misapplied the “all substantial rights” test, because the Accord & Satisfaction agreement “permits the type of gamesmanship it should to prevent—gamesmanship in prosecution which could result in unjustified extension of patent rights.”
+In a dissenting opinion, Judge Reyna argued that the majority misapplied the “all substantial rights” test, because the Accord & Satisfaction agreement “permits the type of gamesmanship it should to prevent—gamesmanship in prosecution which could result in unjustified extension of patent rights.”
 Dissenting Opinion at 3.
 As explained below, Judge Reyna argued that the exclusive right to prosecute the Roche applications allowed Immunex to effectively extend its right to enforce the patented invention to 2029.

 When under Roche’s control for almost ten years, the applications from which the patents-in-suit issued did not claim the etanercept fusion protein, but rather a different fusion protein and a mutated version of etanercept.
 However, once Immunex retained control of prosecution, Immunex amended the applications to claim etanercept, which Immunex itself had claimed in its own patents and which was an active ingredient in Immunex’s Enbrel® product.
 Thus, thanks to its prosecution efforts, Immunex has effectively extended to 2029 its right to exclude public use of the etanercept fusion protein via the patents-in-suit (which Immunex effectively owns in all material respects).
 Given this backdrop, I would hold that Immunex effectively owns the patents-in-suit for ODP purposes.